Print On Spreadsheet > Spreadsheet Template File > Spreadsheet Form Filler > Spreadsheet Reporting > Export To Excel Spreadsheet

 Create Selection List > Pull In Cell Value > Calculation Of Cell Value > Processing Data After Saving Record

-This section is about handling of application files (workbook file), editing of worksheets and managing of database data and files.
+This section is about the handling of application files (workbook file), the editing of worksheets and the management of database data and files.
 Let’s go along with a real-life sample application.

 Worksheet Caption & Location > Key Cell (or Entry Number) > Edit Entry Form > Tables of Single/Multi Cells